Use your Android phone's cameras to measure heart and respiratory rates

 Keep your hand still while the measurement is being taken.

-Once your measurement is complete, tap Save measurement.
+Once your measurement is recorded, tap Save measurement.

-Your recording will then be listed on the Google Fit app's main page, and you can tap the arrow to see a history of your measurements.
+Your recorded measurement will then be listed on the Google Fit app's main page, and you can tap the arrow to see a history of all your measurements.
 This can be repeated as often as you like.
-You can see here that my heart rate was slightly elevated as I fidgeted around with my phone, trying to perfect my technique.
+For example, you can see here that my heart rate was slightly elevated as I fidgeted around with my phone, trying to perfect my technique.

 How to measure your respiratory rate with the Google Pixel's cameras

-- Open the Google Fit app on your Android phone.
+- Open the Google Fit app on your Android smartphone.

 If this is your first time measuring your respiratory rate, tap on Get started under the Check your respiratory rate section.